Azure/mobile-services-samples/CordovaUploadImages/readme.md

-# Use Microsoft Azure to push notifications to Cordova apps
+# Upload images from Cordova apps to Microsoft Azure services

 This sample demonstrates how to use Azure Mobile Services to enable your Apache Cordova app to upload and store user-generated images in Azure Storage.
 Mobile Services uses a SQL Database to store data.
 However, binary large object (BLOB) data is more efficiently stored in Azure Blob storage service.
 This sample is an Apache Cordova Tools for Visual Studio 2013 project.
 The REST APIs are used to access the Blob service.

 To be able to upload an image to the Blob service, this sample generates a Shared Access Signature (SAS) that is returned to the client.
 The app then uses this temporary credential to upload the image.
 This SAS can be used for only 5 minutes before it expires.
 Note that the Azure Storage credentials are securely stored in your mobile service's app settings.
 In this example, downloads from the Blob service are public.

+>**Note:** You need to create and/or configure the Azure services before you can successfully run this sample.

 ## Prerequisites
 To run this Apache Cordova for Visual Studio sample app on one or more of the supported client platforms, you must have the following: